 \section{Introduction}

 The diffraction of a plane wave by a slit has often been discussed as an illustration of Heisenberg's uncertainty relations and their role in the process of measurement.
-Such a discussion typically involves two distinct steps: $(i)$ the evaluation of the uncertainties represented schematically in the experiment in question; $(ii)$ the analysis of the connection between the uncertainties and the process of measurement.

 Let us begin with the ordinary case of a single particle passing through a slit in a diaphragm of some experimental arrangement.
-Even if the momentum of the particle is completely known before it impinges on the diaphragm, the diffraction by the slit of the plane wave will imply an uncertainty in the momentum of the particle, after it has passed the diaphragm, which is greater the narrower the slit.
+Even if the momentum of the particle is completely known before it impinges on the diaphragm, the diffraction of the plane wave by the slit will imply an uncertainty in the momentum of the particle after it has passed the diaphragm, which is greater the narrower the slit.

 Now the width of the slit, say $\Delta x$, may be taken as the uncertainty of the position of the particle relative to the diaphragm, in a direction perpendicular to the slit.
 It is seen from de Broglie's relation between momentum and wave-length that the uncertainty $\Delta p$ of the momentum of the particle in this direction is correlated to $\Delta x$ by means of Heisenberg's general principle $\Delta x\Delta p\sim h$.
 In his celebrated paper \cite{H27} published in 1927, Heisenberg attempted to establish this quantitative expression as the minimum amount of unavoidable momentum disturbance caused by any position measurement.

-In \cite{H27} he did not give a unique definition for the 'uncertainties' $\Delta x$ and $\Delta p$, but estimated them by some plausible measure in each case separately.
+Heisenberg himself did not give a unique definition for the 'uncertainties' $\Delta x$ and $\Delta p$, but estimated them by some plausible measure, in each case separately.
 In his lecture \cite{H30} he emphasized his principle by the formal refinement